Rawat107/Build-a-RESTful-API-using-Node.js-and-Express/README.md

 # Objective:

-Create a simple RESTful API for managing a list of users, testing concepts such as routing, middleware, HTTP methods, status codes, error handling, and interaction with a data source.
+A simple RESTful API for managing a list of users, testing concepts such as routing, middleware, HTTP methods, status codes, error handling, and interaction with a data source.

 ## How to run: